 A Successful Prelaunch Driven by Influencer Marketing

-After extensive research, Ella decided to do a prelaunch program to help build an email list, drive buzz around her brand, and grow her social following.
+After extensive research, Ella decided on a prelaunch to build an email list, drive buzz, and grow her social following.
 Ella’s successful prelaunch attracted a couple hundred subscribers before she even sent out her first box, a victory she attributes to her focus on influencer marketing on Instagram.

-Ella reached out to influencer athletes in the CrossFit niche that she knew would be open to promoting Barbella because of their promotion of related products in the past.
-Since she had researched her niche and targeted the right people, the influencers were excited about, receptive to, and supportive of Barbella Box.
+Ella reached out to influencers in the CrossFit niche who had promoted similar products to BarBella in the past.
+Since she had targeted the right people, the influencers were excited about, receptive to, and supportive of BarBella Box.
 By building these influencer relationships, Ella was able to see 2-3 subscribers from each influencer’s social media post.

-Instagram turned out to be the perfect channel for growing Barbella’s brand awareness and social following (As of March 2017, Barbella Box’s Instagram’s page has nearly 50K followers!).
+Instagram turned out to be the perfect channel for growing BarBella’s brand awareness and social following.
+(As of August 2018, BarBella Box’s Instagram’s page has over 88,000 followers!)
 “The amazing thing is that the niche that I chose has such a large social media presence.
 They’re very vocal, and they’re sharing everything that they purchase and tagging me in each post,” Ella says.

 “I want to remind people in the Subscription School Facebook group that recurring revenue is the success of any company.
 You’re not looking for that one-time buyer, you’re looking for somebody who’s going to come back.
 And we have that literally built in to subscription box model, and that’s a huge part of the business!
 Don’t lose sight of that.”